gbdkjs/gbdkjs-site/content/docs/debug.md

 LOG("i=%d\n", i);
 ```

-notice that these commands both end with a `\n` newline character, without these
+note that these commands both end with a `\n` newline character,  without these
-the commands won't appear in the console.
+the output won't appear.

 The logging function is a C macro that only compiles into the web build and is
 not present in the GameBoy ROM.